-4.1.1.1.1 Do not apply tape when asset surface temperatures are less than 45 degrees Fahrenheit (°F) or greater than 125 °F.
+4.1.1.1.1 Do not apply tape when relative humidity is greater than 50 percent or asset surface temperatures are less than 45 degrees Fahrenheit (°F) or greater than 125 °F.

 4.1.1.1.2 Do not apply sprayable strippable coatings when winds are 16 knots or greater.
 Black Base Coat is thicker and will not disperse as easily and may be applied in winds up to 20 knots.